Premises Liability Law

 Premises liability will arise when a person is injured on another’s property due to negligence.
-The following scenarios are common types of premises liability cases, although this list is not exhaustive:
+The following scenarios are some common types of premises liability cases, although this list is not exhaustive:

-- Spills on the floor not cleaned up
+- Spills on the floor

-- Debris or merchandise blocking the walkways
+- Debris or merchandise blocking the aisles

-- Wet floors from cleaning not clearly marked
+- Unmarked wet floors from cleaning

 - Lack of handrails or guardrails